Filter Options

 2

-“A large range of accommodation options is available in the Masai Mara, suiting all budgets.
+“A large range of accommodations is available in the Masai Mara, suiting all budgets.
 Camping is the most budget-friendly option.
 Specialized operators offer very comfortable camping safaris, and it is perhaps the best way to feel totally immersed in nature for the duration of your trip.
 If you want to keep the price down, but camping isn’t your thing, consider a budget lodge tour.
-Although budget accommodation is usually just outside the reserve, it can still make a good base for game drives.
+Although budget accommodations are usually just outside the reserve, it can still make a good base for game drives.
 There is a large variety of mid-range lodges inside the Mara.
 Many are larger hotels or smaller simple tented camps.
 Budget permitting, you can find luxury in the Masai Mara too.
 The high-end lodges and camps often go hand in hand with a fly-in safari.
 In this category, you can expect small, exclusive luxury boutique lodges, offering impeccable personal service, fine dining and excellent guiding.
 There are some rustic options in this category as well, including tented camps with furnishings reminiscent of colonial times.”

 3